Yardanico/nim-mathexpr/README.md

 # mathexpr, a math expression evaluator library in Nim [![nimble](https://raw.githubusercontent.com/yglukhov/nimble-tag/master/nimble_js.png)](https://github.com/yglukhov/nimble-tag)
 [![Build Status](https://travis-ci.org/Yardanico/nim-mathexpr.svg?branch=master)](https://travis-ci.org/Yardanico/nim-mathexpr)
-This is a mathematic expression evaluator library in pure Nim (with no third-party dependencies).
+Mathexpr is a relatively small mathematical expression evaluator library written in Nim without any third-party dependencies.
-It supports many mathematical functions, also you provide variables and add custom functions.
-See `example.nim` for more info.
+It has a lot of predefined math functions and some constants, and you can also define your own.

 ## Installation
 To install mathexpr, simply run: